FIRST LEGO League Advancement Policy

 Robot Game Hurdles

 The FIRST LEGO League Qualifier Advancement Policy is based on the Champion’s Award criteria.
 The judges at each tournament have the difficult job of determining which teams will advance to the next level.
-For the 2016 Season, teams must be in the top 75% teams in the Robot Game to be eligible for consideration for advancement.
+Teams must be in the top 75% of teams in the Robot Game to be eligible for consideration for advancement.

 For the Champion’s Award, teams must be in the top 40% of the robot game rankings, regardless of the number of teams advancing from the event.